DhirajSah736/DhirajSah736/README.md

    I'm Dhiraj Kumar Sah, a passionate full-stack developer from Nepal 🇳🇵.Currently focused on building modern, scalable web applications using the MERN stack.
 In my free time, I love working out, exploring nature, and solving problems through code.
 I’m also exploring topics like Blockchain in Agriculture for academic research.
 </p>

 ---

-### 👨‍💻 About Me

-I'm **Dhiraj Kumar Sah**, a passionate full-stack developer from Nepal 🇳🇵.
-Currently focused on building modern, scalable web applications using the MERN stack.
-In my free time, I love working out, exploring nature, and solving problems through code.
-I’m also exploring topics like Blockchain in Agriculture for academic research.

----